Welcome to the new KidsHealth website! See what is new.

 As well as having the flu vaccine, remember to also have the COVID-19 vaccine and whooping cough vaccine.
 You can have the flu vaccine and COVID-19 vaccine at any stage of pregnancy, and whooping cough vaccine from 16 weeks of pregnancy.
 You can have them at the same time or separately.

-Can flu immunisation make my child sick?
+Can flu vaccination make my child sick?

 Sometimes your child may have one or more of the following responses: